Home Caregiver Grant Singapore

 1. Why you may need Home Care services

-To ensure our loved ones, especially those with stroke, Parkinson’s Disease and other high care needs, receive proper medical attention, we may need professional elderly care services such as nursing services, physiotherapy, or just some help to accompany your loved one for his/her medical appointments.
+To ensure that our loved ones — especially those with stroke, Parkinson’s Disease, and other high care needs — receive proper medical attention, we may need professional elderly care services such as nursing services, physiotherapy, or just some help to accompany your loved one for their medical appointments.

-While part time caregivers or foreign domestic workers can help, the costs can be worrying.
-Fortunately, there are grants in Singapore that can help to defray the costs of caring for a loved one at home.
+While part time caregivers or foreign domestic workers can help, these costs can be a cause for concern.
+Fortunately, Singapore does provide grants that can help to defray the costs of caring for a loved one at home.

 2. What is Home Caregiver Grant?

 The Home Caregiving Grant (HCG) has been enhanced, with monthly payouts of up to $400 per month.
-This is to recognise caregivers’ contributions and further reduce caregiving costs.
+In recognition of caregivers’ contributions and further reduce caregiving costs.

 To be eligible for the Home Caregiving Grant, the care recipient must be a citizen or Singapore permanent resident who is also living in the same household as the applicant and not in a residential long-term care institution such as a nursing home.